News

 Five teams completed the GTIE SEP2025 Lean Launchpad training!

-The Greater Tokyo Innovation Ecosystem (GTIE) is a platform for universities and research institutions in the Tokyo metropolitan area that aims to nurture entrepreneurship talent and develop university-launched startups that will change the world.
+The Greater Tokyo Innovation Ecosystem (GTIE) is a platform for universities and research institutions in the Tokyo metropolitan area that aims to nurture entrepreneurial talent and develop university-launched startups that change the world.

-The fourth and final session was held on Friday, December 26, 2025, at the “Bethnana” space in the Ministry of Economy, Trade and Industry (METI).
-From among the very good proposals of all teams, “SaiGen” was selected as the best team and “CrossDish” as the runner-up.
+The fourth and final session was held on Friday, December 26, 2025, at the “Bethnana” space in the Ministry of Economy, Trade and Industry (METI), where the participants made their pitches.
+From among the many excellent proposals, “SaiGen” was selected as the best team and “CrossDish” was selected as the excellent team.

 GTIE SEP 2025 Lean Launchpad Training List of Completed Teams

-Team Name Assignment Name Name of University Major/Faculty Academic Year
+Team Assignment Name Name Name of University Major/University Academic Year

 Ibuki Okuda The University of Tokyo Department of Materials Science and Engineering 1st year